Spousal support when you’re on OW or ODSP

 • have been living with in “a relationship of some permanence” and the two of you have a child together

-OW and ODSP use the family law definition of spouse in their rules about support payments.
-They use a different definition to decide if you qualify for money from OW or ODSP.
+Ontario Works (OW) and Ontario Disability Support Program (ODSP) use the family law definition of spouse in their rules about support payments.
+But they use a different definition of spouse when they decide if you qualify for money from OW or ODSP.

-OW or ODSP expects you to make “reasonable efforts” to get any spousal support that you might be able to get.
-If you do not do this, they can refuse, reduce, or cut off your money or other assistance they give you.
+You must make “reasonable efforts” to get any spousal support that you might be able to get.
+If you do not do this, OW or ODSP can refuse, reduce, or cut off your benefits.

 Your efforts could include: